hungys/RamboBoxGen/README.md

     For convenience, you can also pipe the result to clipboard directly,

     ```
-    $ python3 box.py 0021601028 -c=ctrlu | pbcopy   # for macOS
+    $ python3 box.py 0021601028 -c=ctrlu | pbcopy   # for Welly on macOS
-    $ python3 box.py 0021601028 | clip.exe   # for Windows
+    $ python3 box.py 0021601028 | clip.exe   # for PCMan on Windows
     ```

-    Then paste the result to the BBS.
+    Then, paste the result to the BBS.

 # Demo